Epping-Ongar Railway

 A lot of history

-It was 159 years ago when the Railway was first extended from Loughton, through Epping and on to Ongar, by the Great Eastern Railway.
+It was 160 years ago this year when the Railway was first extended from Loughton, through Epping and on to Ongar, by the Great Eastern Railway.
 The London Passenger Transport Board (as TfL was then known) took over the line in 1949 from what had become British Railways.
 London Transport actually hired British Railways to continue running the Epping-Ongar branch with steam trains until the branch was finally electrified in 1957.

 The Tube is still at North Weald!